OrderAndCh4oS/remarque-docs-demo/README.md

 # Remarque

-A collaborative Markdown editor with real-time co-editing, more text AI proofreading app with inline comments and GitHub-native version control, It has many features that help you edit documents together with other people at the same time.
+A collaborative Markdown editor with real-time co-editing, AI proofreading app with inline comments and GitHub-native version control, It has many features that help you edit documents together with other people at the same time.

 ## Features